 The choice to bivy is one of priorities and goals.

 Under the right conditions, bivies equal freedom.
 They enhance your connection to the outside world and they demand a true adherence to the minimalist mindset, which is an achievement all its own.
-Here’s why a bivy can be your ultimate ally on big mountain endeavors.
+Here’s why a bivy may be your ultimate ally on big mountain endeavors.

-Immersion in your environment
+Immersion in Your Environment

 - Find a sheltered zone or nook; often popular climbs will feature bivy sites surrounded by rock walls.

-- On cold nights, place a Nalgene® bottle of hot water in a core zone–crotch or arm pits–for instant warmth.
+- On cold nights, place a Nalgene® bottle of hot water in a core zone—crotch or armpits—for instant warmth.

 - A buff or balaclava makes a great lightweight face mask.

-- In snow, consider using an ultralight tarp underneath; and two sleeping pads—a closed-cell pad and an air pad—for greater insulation from the ground.
+- In snow, consider using an ultralight tarp underneath and two sleeping pads—a closed-cell pad and an air pad—for greater insulation from the ground.
 See these tips for snow camping.

 - Because the majority of your gear won’t be protected, consider a backpack liner/cover to guard against precip.